How To Register a Business Name in the UK: A Comprehensive Guide

 A sole trader business is where an individual runs their business independently, and is held accountable for its operations and losses.

-As a sole trader choosing a business name, avoid any names that are identical or similar to those of a competitor, as well as any that could be deemed offensive.
+As a sole trader choosing a name, avoid any business names that are identical or similar to those of a competitor, as well as any that could be deemed offensive.
 You should also not include ‘limited’, ‘Ltd’, ‘limited liability partnership’, ‘LLP’, ‘public limited company’ or ‘plc’.

 Companies House and the trade mark register can be consulted to determine the availability of a name for a sole trader business.
 You may operate under your own name or create a trademarked name that is appropriate for the business.